-It is not only emotionally draining but also ranks among top causes of stress.
-This is because it alters relationships, lifestyle and many more.
-It becomes worse if you don't have a support system of friends, relatives or a partner.
+It is not only emotionally draining but also ranks among the top causes of stress.
+This is because it alters relationships, lifestyle, and many more.
+It becomes worse if you don't have a support system of friends, relatives, or a partner.

 Many of us closely identify ourselves by what we do for a living.
 When someone takes your job away, you can lose track of who you are and even your purpose in life.

 The emotional baggage can hold you back from moving forward.
-Cry you heart out if you want, rant out to your friend and family about your lousy boss.
-Once the emotional aspect has been settled, determine how long your financial reserves will sustain you then decide to look for another job or have a total career change.
+Cry your heart out if you want, rant out to your friend and family about your lousy boss.
+Once the emotional aspect has been settled, determine how long your financial reserves will sustain you, then decide to look for another job or have a total career change.

-You must decide where to go next.
+It would be best if you decided where to go next.
 Job loss is not always a bad thing.
-It can serve as a wake up call to move out of a comfort zone and explore new skills that you never knew you had.
+It can serve as a wake-up call to move out of a comfort zone and explore new skills that you never knew you had.

 Who knows the doors it can open?
-And to those who name call those in these circumstances always remember no one chooses to be jobless and as long as you are employed, you are a candidate of job loss.
+Those who name call those in these circumstances always remember no one chooses to be jobless, and as long as you are employed, you are a candidate for job loss.

 Do you have stories, videos or pictures you would like to share with the world?